zznjupt/RVBOOK/blog/SV.md

 *   promote best practices
 *   increase code sharing and re-use

-This style guide defines style for both Verilog-2001 and SystemVerilog compliant code.
+This style guide defines style for both Verilog-2001 and Verilog compliant code.
 Additionally, this style guide defines style for both synthesizable and test bench code.